 - Flushing of the skin.

-- Difficulty breathing.
+- Difficulty breathing or swallowing.

 - Chest pains.